LogoLogo

 Open Call Announcement: Join the Next-IJ Cross-Border Investigative Training Program!

-Last updated
+Last updated 13 days ago

-🔥Are you ready to take your investigative skills to the next level? 🔥 Join and -Università Cattolica del Sacro Cuore for an intensive one-day online training designed for mid-level journalists who want to advance their reporting.
+🔥Are you ready to take your investigative skills to the next level? 🔥 Join OCCRP and Transcrime-Università Cattolica del Sacro Cuore for an intensive one-day online training designed for mid-level journalists who want to advance their reporting.
 Led by industry experts, this practical session provides a deep dive into the latest tools, techniques, and cross-border strategies used by leading investigative reporters.

 📅 When: Thursday, 26 June 2025